temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow terminate: Terminate Workflow Execution by ID or List Filter.

 The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 Canceling a running Workflow Execution records a `WorkflowExecutionTerminated` event as the closing Event in the workflow's Event History.
-No further command tasks may be scheduled after running this command.
+Workflow code is oblivious to termination.
+Use `temporal workflow cancel` if you need to perform cleanup in your workflow.

-Executions may be terminated by [ID](/concepts/what-is-a-workflow-id):
+Executions may be terminated by [ID](/concepts/what-is-a-workflow-id) with an optional reason:
 ```
-temporal workflow terminate --workflow-id MyWorkflowId
+temporal workflow terminate [--reason my-reason] --workflow-id MyWorkflowId
 ```

 ...or in bulk via a visibility query [list filter](/concepts/what-is-a-list-filter):